-Since we can’t possibly talk about all the wonderful outdoor destinations even in just America, we’ll stick with those we’ve personally been to.
+Since we can’t possibly talk about all the wonderful outdoor destinations even in just America, I’m sticking with those we’ve personally been to.
 Maybe we’ll add a Bucket List Page too, where you can chime in on your dream destination(s).

 For most of us who love being outdoors, we want to experience as many great places as we can…but we also want to keep going back to the ones we love.
-It’s a dilemma for sure!
+It’s a dilemma!

 The great American road trip

-I’ve been so blessed to have grown up in a road trip family.
-We took many with my parents — my four siblings and I and the family dog (and sometimes the cat) all piled in the back of our station wagon.
+I was blessed to grow up in a road trip family.
+We went on lots of them with my parents—my four siblings and I and the family dog (and sometimes the cat) all piled in the back of our station wagon.

 I went to college down in Tulsa, OK and then was blessed to meet friends from all over the country.
 The road trips continued on many of my semester breaks.
 I went home with friends to places like North Carolina, Florida, California and Oregon.

 Our own kids have grown up as road trippers now too.
-They’ve been to the Rockies, the Appalachians, Florida, and all the states in between there and Minnesota.
+They’ve been to the Rockies, the Appalachians, Florida, West Virginia and all the states in between there and Minnesota.

 The best places in your own state